 Historic buildings are tangible links with the past.
 They help give a community a sense of identity, stability and orientation.
 The Federal government encourages the preservation of historic buildings through various means.
 One of these is the program of Federal tax incentives to support the rehabilitation of historic and older buildings.
 The Federal Historic Preservation Tax Incentives program is one of the Federal government's most successful and cost-effective community revitalization programs.
-The Preservation Tax Incentives reward private investment in rehabilitating historic properties such as offices, rental housing, and retail stores.

-Since 1976, the National Park Service has administered the program in partnership with the Internal Revenue Service and with State Historic Preservation Offices.
-The tax incentives have spurred the rehabilitation of historic structures of every period, size, style and type.
-They have been instrumental in preserving the historic places that give cities, towns and rural areas their special character.
-The tax incentives for preservation attract new private investment to the historic cores of cities and towns.
+The National Park Service administers the program with the Internal Revenue Service in partnership with State Historic Preservation Offices.
+The tax incentives promote the rehabilitation of historic structures of every period, size, style and type.
+They are instrumental in preserving the historic places that give cities, towns and rural areas their special character.
+The tax incentives for preservation attract private investment to the historic cores of cities and towns.
 They also generate jobs, enhance property values, and augment revenues for State and local governments through increased property, business and income taxes.
 The Preservation Tax Incentives also help create moderate and low-income housing in historic buildings.
 Through this program, abandoned or underused schools, warehouses, factories, churches, retail stores, apartments, hotels, houses, and offices throughout the country have been restored to life in a manner that maintains their historic character.